oudeng/COVID-19_Dateset_Japan/README.md

 # COVID-19_Dateset_NHK

-### This programme may be the simplest method to get the COVID-19 key features of Japan.
-From the pandemic begining to the latest.
+### This program may be the simplest method to get the COVID-19 key features of Japan.
+From the pandemic beginning to the latest.

 ### As a famous public TV station, NHK made a very good open data website to press the COVID-19 situation, especially the Japan information with daily updating.
 ### This dataset focus on : 'Daily_Confirmed_Cases', 'Daily_Confirmed_Cases_Total', 'Daily_Death' and 'Death_Total' in each prefecture of Japan.
 The data is from the COVID-19 beginning in Japan to the latest.